Armorial of the House of Nassau: Counts of Nassau-Dillenburg

 Henry III of Nassau-Breda came to the Netherlands in 1499 as heir to his uncle, Engelbrecht II of Nassau-Breda.
 His and his uncle's arms are shown below.
 When Philbert, prince of Orange died in 1530, his sister's son René of Breda inherited the Princedom of Orange on condition that he used the name and coat of arms of the Châlon-Orange family.
 History knows him therefore as René of Châlon instead of as "René of Nassau-Breda."
 The 1st and 4th grand quarters show the arms of the Chalons-Arlay (the gold bend) princes of Orange (the bugle).
 The blue and gold cross is the arms of Jeanne of Geneva, who married one of the Chalons princes.
 The 2nd and 3rd show the quarterings of Brittany and Luxembourg-St. Pol.
 The inescutcheon overall is his paternal arms quartered of Nassau and Breda.
 William the Silent's father, William the Rich, was rich only in children.
 He bore the arms shown below.
 Clockwise from upper left they displayed the arms of Nassau (1st quarter), Katzenelenbogen (3rd quarter), Dietz (2nd quarter), Vianden (4th quarter).

+Illegitimate Lines of the House of Nassau-Breda & Dillenburg

+The House of Nassau-Corroy is a bastard branch of the House of Nassau.
+Unlike the main branch of the House of Nassau, this illegitimate branch was faithful to the king of Spain and Roman Catholic.